 - Moderate: Protects against all adult-related sites and illegal activity (13 categories in this group).

-- Low: Protects against pornography (4 categories in this group).
+- Low: Protects against adult contents (4 categories in this group).

-- The “Custom” option let you add the categories on your choice.
+- Custom: Add the categories on your choice.
 You can select and filter level and add more categories to that to customize your filtering with OpenDNS.

-- The “None” option skip your WiFi form all filtering and protection, but still, all the traffic will go through OpenDNS servers.
+- None: Skip your WiFi form all filtering and protection, but still, all the traffic will go through OpenDNS servers.

 Customize Web Content Filtering with OpenDNS